- POSITION TITLE: Family Engagement Specialist

 Latino Network’s mission is to provide transformative opportunities, services and advocacy for the education, leadership and civic engagement of our youth, families and communities.
 Our work springs from the core belief in Latino community self-determination—that is, the ability of community members to participate meaningfully in the decisions that affect their lives and the lives of their families.
 We build and manage collaborative and energetic teams to implement high quality, culturally inclusive programs.
 We actively partner across a variety of city, county, state and community organizations to deliver training and support, a wide range of services, as well as influence policy.

+implement a high quality, culturally inclusive family and youth engagement program.
 Latino Network seeks a bilingual, bi-cultural mission-driven professional with proven nonprofit and community experience to lead a full range of activities for a growing organization.
-As part of a dedicated team working toward a shared vision, the Manager of Early Childhood Programs is charged with supporting the Director of Early Childhood Programs in all aspects of program development and implementation.
-This is a roll-up-your-sleeves position with the capacity to impact the education and wellbeing of hundreds of young Latino children and their families each year.
-If you are resourceful, able to build strong relationships, and passionate about working for educational equity, then the Latino Network is the place for you.
+As part of a dedicated team working toward a shared vision, the Family Engagement Specialist works as a part of a collaborative and energetic team to implement a high quality, culturally inclusive family and youth engagement program..
+This is a roll-up-your-sleeves position with the capacity to impact and promote the organization’s vision and mission.

 PRIMARY DUTIES AND RESPONSIBILITIES: